mahmoudElshimi/psi_letter_of_guarantee/README.md

 ### Note:
 This module is actively being developed and improved.
 Contributions, feedback, and suggestions are highly welcome!
 Remember: RTFM (Read The F*cking Manual) and KISS (Keep It Simple, Stupid!).

+### To Do:
+- Prevent write after cancel the letter.
+- Handel Accounting stuff automatically.

 ## Screenshots

 1. Letter of Guarantee Form View